The face I make when I see a possible disease in my lawn.

 Rust

-Bonus Tip: Rust
+Bonus Disease: Rust

 This is a juvenile disease that should not be treated with a fungicide in most cases.
 Use 13-13-13 instead!